hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Increase in tourism.
 Many historians present the situation as the authorities being clearly set against peasant pilgrimage and travel, implementing a system of barriers to impede their movement, barriers which the peasants found ways to circumvent.
 Other research into travel and the permit system, however, reveals that both the daimyo and bakufu were clearly tolerant towards allowing peasants to travel, showing hesitance to enforce the laws that controlled peasants mobility.
 %% the bakufu was reluctant to enforce travel limitations on peasants.%%
-%%the increase is clearly linked to laxity of authorities in allowing it%% I argue that the explanation for this apparent contradiction lies in the %%commercialization of travel  economic motivations behind travel promotion which gave rise to mass peasant pilgrimage, and a%% misunderstanding of the position of the authorities towards peasants; the bakufu and daimyo's position was not authoritarian, but was focused on keeping their region prosperous; therefore, as long as travel did not negatively effect the peasant's production, they had little reason to ban its practice.
-Using recent research that reveals cases where communities and town authorities petition to increase pilgrimage, I argue that the economic benefits of pilgrimage would encourage authorities to allow it's practice.
+%%the increase is clearly linked to laxity of authorities in allowing it%% I argue that the explanation for this apparent contradiction lies in the %%commercialization of travel  economic motivations behind travel promotion which gave rise to mass peasant pilgrimage, and a%% misunderstanding of the position of the authorities towards peasants and does not take into account the economic benefits that the tourism from pilgrimage brought.
+The bakufu and daimyo's position was not authoritarian, but was focused on keeping their region prosperous.
+Using recent research that reveals cases where communities and town authorities petition to increase pilgrimage, I argue that as long as travel did not negatively effect the peasant's production, the bakufu and daimyo had more reason to allow its practice because pilgrimage brought commerce due to its tourist nature.
 This explanation of the authorities' economic objective explains why they took steps to keep travel within reason, seeking to eliminate *nukemairi* pilgrimages which had a negative effect on the regions while making permits for ?? more easily obtainable.
 %%the economic motivations that lie behind both the travel agent like oshi who encouraged peasants to travel and the%%
 %%combined with the bakufu's position of being a "benevolent'" ruler gave them less incentive to stop the peasants from traveling than it did to simply manage the system to keep up with the sudden surge of pilgrimage travel.%%
 %%I argue that the bakufu and daimyo position towards peasant travel was not to confine farmers to their lands, but to ensure that their movement did not have a negative economic effect.
 This explains why they responded to the surge in travel by making proper travel permits easier to obtain.%%

 ## Key Phrases
+%%
 - bakufu implemented a system of travel regulations and barriers to control the mobility of commoners
 - reluctance of the bakufu to enforce its travel laws
 - commoners, however, found ways to circumvent these barriers, frequently ignoring the laws designed to control their mobility.
+%%
 ## Introduction

+##### Travel infrastructure
+As Japan entered an era of peace in the beginning of the Tokugawa period, the bakufu instituted an alternate attendance system, requiring the daimyo to visit Edo every other year.

+In order to facilitate the compulsory travel by the daimyo due to the new alternate attendance system, the bakufu instituted a centralized road network and check point barriers.
+Along this route which spanned across the country, tolls and private barrers were abolished, and road stations and corvee labor was instituted in order to manage the high number of travelers.
+Trees were planted along the road for shade and wind cover, and wheels that would damage the road surface were banned.
+Only travel by foot or by **horse** was allowed, and therefore did not **eliminate commoner from using it.**

+%%and while they had to prioritize servicing **Tokugawa officials and daimyo,** they could cater to peasants and the wider population.
+Thus, the travel changes that were made **in order for the daimyo and their alternate attendance** could be taken advantage of by the commoner, provided they had a valid permit to pass through the *sekisho*, or X barriers that the bakufu set up along the highway.
+While travel for pleasure was not recognized at that time (?), pilgrimage and visits to onsen for health reasons were permitted.

+Looking at the amount of travelers that took to the roads, it is clear that peasant pilgrimage greatly increased over the course of the Edo period.
+Over time it  became more complex than just shrine and temple visits, slowly turned into a tourism industry, with sightseeing and enjoying local specialties becoming commonplace and often turning into the primary focus of the pilgrimage itself (REF). %%
+The road (REF) which was kept well maintained and in Edo's time of peace could be travelled safely.
+While originally laid out by the bakufu for the alternate attendance system of the daimyo, it was able to be used by commoners as well.
+Inns and other services at checkpoints had to prioritize daimyo (REF), but they were still allowed to accommodate the lower class.
 During the Edo period, a daunting amount of Japanese took to the roads to travel on pilgrimages.
 While the purpose was visiting temples and shrines, over time sightseeing and contents tourism motivations emerged.

+The safety and convenience that the highway offered allowed travel to be undertaken by not just the elite, but the the commoner; that is, as long as they could obtain a permit to pass through the *sekisho* barriers that the bakufu positioned along the highway.
+##### Perception of authorities against travel
 Despite the popularity of travel, many historians have argued that that the ruling authorities were negatively positioned against peasant pilgrimage, claiming that the bakufu envisioned peasant's being tied to the land ( #Vaporis).
 Reasons for such a position have been argued to be due to the negative economic effects on the income they received due to the peasant's efforts at their fields (REF).

+##### Question

+However, the question that Vaporis does not ask is why the authorities were so lax in allowing pilgrimage, despite what he argues as clear motivations against it #Nosco_1996 .
+I believe the primary factors in the authorities' lenience toward pilgrimage is the Tokugawa regime's socially responsive, bottum-up ( #Paramore_2012 ) governance and the economic impact of pilgrimage.

 However, this reasoning alone does not explain why were the permits that were necessary for travel able to obtained so easily by commoners as time went by.
 Nor does it explain why the checkpoint officials show more laxity to the peasants as time went on.
 If were are to assume that the bakufu and daimyo authorities were positioned against travel, then their lenience of it appears contradictory.
 This paper searches for the reason behind that lenience.
 In order to understand the authorities' motivations, I believe it is necessary to examine the situation surrounding pilgrimage itself.
 In recent years, historians have approached the topic from many different angles asking new questions about how and why pilgrimage became so widely practiced.
 Their research reveals the economic motivations underlying the promotion of pilgrimage by the *oshi*, who operated much like a travel agent to attract pilgrims to the temple or shrine they were affiliated to.
 As pilgrimage increased, other parties arose to take advantage of this tourism.
 Services and business arose to cater to this traveler and over time some regions' economy came to rely on pilgrims.
 I believe this to be an example of the positive economic benefit that pilgrimage offered regions.
 I argue that these economic benefits to be gained from pilgrimage is one reason why the authorities were lenient towards it.
 In addition, I argue this is because their purpose was not authoritarian, but to
 %%Studies of uncover the situation of pilgrimage; shikoku, Oyama. %%